jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/0_File.typ

 //
 // TODO
 // @chap_2_0 .
-The point is, finding an alternative fuel for the aerospace is of high importantce.
+The point is, finding an alternative fuel for aerospace is of high importantce.
-However, in the case of hydrogen, gaining knowledge hwo to work with hydorgen can be reqraded equally import as finding an alternative fuel.
+However, in the case of hydrogen, gaining knowledge how to work with hydorgen can be reqraded equally import as finding an alternative fuel.
 The latter is because of the wide application fields of hydrogen.
 Considering only the mobility sector, hydrogen could power, among others, ships, motor cycles, cars, vans, helicopters, trains and quadcopters.
-Be it the mobility industry or the energy sector, mubtle mistakes could cause big damage and thus a deeper exploation on hydrogen is required for more than just aviation.
+Be it the mobility industry or the energy sector, subtle mistakes could cause big damage and thus a deeper exploation on hydrogen is required for more than just aviation.

-Based on used literature for this thesis, the author can state the following.
+Furthermore, based on used literature for this thesis, the author can state the following.
-The science on hydrogen allows one domain x to help anothern seemonlgy unrelated domain y.
+Important information for a domain x can be found within a sseimgly unrelated y.
+Consequently, domains that might not have a direct link, can help each other to make progress.

+Next, #gl_("swith", pl:true) are a quite new field of research.
+While its main idea is to be an answer to the current environmental situation, it does this in a noteable way.
+Because the tanks and the wing are connected, #gl_("swith", pl:true) try to fully exploit given space and not waste any.
+On the contrary, utilizing hydrogen tanks soley for the purpose of fuel provider, would not alleviate the load that the wing experinces.
+So the #gl_("swith") aims to fulfill two purpopses, that is, providing fuel and alleviating wing loads.

+The focus of this work is primarily scientific, aiming to advance our understanding of #gl_("swith") technology and its potential applications in aerospace.
+However, it's crucial to recognize that scientific research in general requires financial backing to be carried out effectively.
+Nations that demonstrate the capability and commitment to fund research into such novel, promising, and complex endeavors may position themselves to gain numerous benefits beyond the immediate scientific outcomes.
+Some of these benefits are presented in @chap_0_5

+/* --------------------------------- summary -------------------------------- */

+#summary_([
 1. Aviation has become an indispensable part of global economy
 2. Research on alternative fuel is required
 3. Hydrogen is of hihg importance, not only for aviation.
 Thus, general research on hydrogen can have high value